Digitalfire Ceramic Materials Database

 Alternate Names: Colemanite, Calcium Borate, Borocalcite

 |Enter the formula and formula weight directly into the Insight MDT dialog (since it records materials as formulas).|

 Enter the analysis into an Insight recipe and enter the LOI using Override Calculated LOI (in the Calc menu).
 It will calculate the formula.

 The mine was closed in 2000 and remaining stocks were to be depleted in 2-3 years.
-There was alarm across the ceramic community in North America about the demise of Gerstley Borate because it formed the basis of so many glazes.
-However now (June 2011), the supplier, Lagunaclay.com, says there is a large supply available.
+There was alarm across the ceramic community in North America leading up to and after the closure (because Gerstley Borate formed the basis of so many glazes).
+However in June 2011, the supplier, Lagunaclay.com, announced that there was again a large supply still available.
 For the best information on substitutes visit gerstleyborate.com.
 There is a page on the site dedicated to understanding what Gerstley Borate was chemically, physically and mineralogically.
-There are a number of materials that have been developed as substitutes, these are outlined at the website also.
+There are a number of materials that have been developed as substitutes over the years, these are outlined at the website also.